CallMeMantis/BlackJack/README.md

 - Game ends if you lose all money
 - AI is disabled (AI always chooses to pick another card)
 - You can pick cash rate, your amount of money
+20.03
+- AI chooses to play or not to play basing on your last move
+- I've cleared some parts od the code (added Ai as class, starting_data as function and probably player as a class in the future)